 Calculating NPV for Ungrouped Cash Flows.
 If there are no equal consecutive cash flows, use the procedure described (and then summarized) below.
-With this procedure, NPV (and IRR) problems involving up to 30 cash flows (in addition to the initial investment $CF_0$ ) can be solved.
-If two or more consecutive cash flows are equal - for example, if the cash flows in periods three and four are both \$8,500 - you can solve problems involving more than 30 cash flows, or you can minimize the number of storage registers required for problems involving less than 30 cash flows, by using the procedure described next (under Calculating NPV for Grouped Cash Flows, page 61).
+With this procedure, NPV (and IRR) problems involving up to 20 cash flows (in addition to the initial investment CF_0) can be solved.
+If two or more consecutive cash flows are equal - for example, if the cash flows in periods three and four are both \$8,500 - you can solve problems involving more than 20 cash flows, or you can minimize the number of storage registers required for problems involving less than 20 cash flows, by using the procedure described next (under Calculating NPV for Grouped Cash Flows, page 61).

-The amount of the initial investment $(CF_0)$ is entered into the calculator using the CFo key.
+The amount of the initial investment (CF_0) is entered into the calculator using the CFo key.
+Pressing 9CFo stores CF_0 in storage register R_0 and also stores the number 0 in the n register.